dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 So why did he hide the earlier meetings?
 Likely, Mukamal felt the public couldn't handle it.
 Take a look at the first [New York Times](https://www.nytimes.com/2017/07/03/well/eat/alcohol-national-institutes-of-health-clinical-trial.html) story on the subject.
 It is dripping with implications that the study is totally compromised when the only thing known (at the time) was that industry had funded things.
 It's understandable that Mukamal might have felt that the media was out to get him.

-So my guess is that Mukamal was basically a well-intentioned researcher, who happened to have pro-alcohol views.
+So my guess is that Mukamal was basically a well-intentioned researcher who happened to have pro-alcohol views.
 He took an opportunity to try to prove his pet theory, and then kind of fell down a slippery slope where he was making gradually larger and larger ethical compromises in pursuit of a goal that he thought was worthy.

 # Rage

 Having written that defense, I'd now like to explain why it's wrong and I'm furious about every aspect of this story.

 First, we can only compensate for biases if we know about them.
 I'm open to industry-funded research.
 I don't *necessarily* mind a lead researcher who was chosen because they believe what industry likes.
 I can even live with industry having influence on the study design.
-I stubbornly hold all this even when the study has a goal of proving it's safe to use [humanity's most harmful drug](https://www.economist.com/graphic-detail/2019/06/25/what-is-the-most-dangerous-drug).
+I stubbornly hold all this even when the study has a goal of proving it's safe to use humanity's [most harmful drug](https://www.economist.com/graphic-detail/2019/06/25/what-is-the-most-dangerous-drug).

 But my (possibly delusional) open-mindedness is based on the idea that it's possible to compensate for the biases these issues create.
-That's not possible if the issues have been concealed.
+That's not possible if we don't know about them.
 If you think research still has value despite these issues, fine, but you need to make that argument openly, not pretend the issues don't exist.

 Second, the firewall was fake.
 Say you're OK with a "late firewall" where there's tons of contact with industry early on, but no influence after the trial starts.
 This didn't happen.
 How do I know?
 Well, did you notice the part where Anheuser-Bush pulled its funding?
 Having the power to shut down the entire trial whenever you want qualifies as *influence*.